equinix/terraform-provider-equinix/docs/guides/network_types.md

 The [`metal_port`](../resources/metal_port.md) resource exposes all of the features needed to affect the network type of a device or port pairing.

-Following are examples of how the `metal_port` resource can be used to configure various network types, assuming that `bond0_id` is the UUID of the bond interface containing `eth1`.
+Following are examples of how the `metal_port` resource can be used to configure various network types, assuming that `local.bond0_id` is the UUID of the bond interface containing `eth1` and `local.eth1_id` is the UUID of the `eth1` interface.
+These could represent the ports of `metal_device` resources or data sources.

 ### Layer 3 Port